 One theory is that Sakura broke out of her Stepford Smiler attitude and embraced "Inner Sakura" after it helped her break out of Ino's body switch jutsu during the Chuunin Exam.

 This aspect of Naruto was hinted at early on when Karin encountered him and got a feel of his chakra.
-To her surprise, his chakra had three layers: a) Bright, Warm, and Comforting; b) Dark, Cold and Overwhelming; c) Corrosive, Chaotic and Sinister.
-The last one is from Kyuubi's; the first two polar opposites were Naruto's.
+To her surprise, his chakra had three layers: Bright, warm, and comforting; dark, cold and overwhelming; and corrosive, chaotic and sinister.
+The last one is from the Nine-Tailed Fox's; the first two polar opposites were Naruto's.

 Code Geass plays with this trope.
 Lelouch Lamperouge is a Brilliant but Lazy highschool student living in Area 11, a Britannia-occupied territory formerly known as Japan.
 When we first see him, he's skipping class in order to do some high-stakes gambling.
 He seems to regard everything with indifference or disdain, and as we get to know him, it becomes clear that he has a strong sense of justice but has come to accept that there's nothing he can do to fix his government's deep-seated corruption and institutionalized racism.
 Then he gets superpowers.
 He maintains his Rich Idiot with No Day Job facade to avoid suspicion, but secretly becomes Zero, a masked freedom fighter dedicated to dismantling the most powerful government in the world.
 The series heavily contemplates identity and character, and repeatedly addresses the irony that Lelouch needs to put on a literal mask in order to take off his metaphorical one.